ge-tracker/laravel-redis-paginator/README.md

 ```

 The `resolveKey()` method will take a single key (Redis member), and allow you to transform it.
-In the example below, we are stripping `user:` from the string, before casting it to an integer.
+In the example above, we are stripping `user:` from the string, before casting it to an integer.

 You can then define `resolveModels()` that accepts an array of resolved keys to be queried.